Allach (porcelain): The Allach Julleuchter

 Allach porcelain made a variety of candle holdes ranging from elaborate gilded baroque candelabras, to the most basic plain white porcelain single candle holder.
 Production numbers for most candleholders were above average for other Allach items.
 The varying styles and low cost (due to slave labor production) of the candleholders produced at Allach allowed most Germans of every class to own them.
 The Allach Julleuchter was unique in that it was made as presentation piece for SS officers to celebrate the winter solstice.
 It was later given to all SS members on the same occasion.
 Made of unglazed stoneware, the Julleuchter was decorated with early pagan Germanic symbols.
 Its design is based on artifacts found at an archeological dig in and around Haithabu (Hedeby), and is attributed to the Frisians who once settled there.
 Himmler said, “I would have every family of a married SS man to be in possession of a Julleuchter.
 Even the wife will, when she has left the myths of the church find something else which her heart and mind can embrace.”
 In 1939 52,635, Julleuchter were made, probably the largest production for any single item produced at the Porzellan Manufaktur Allach.

 Post-war works

 Franz Nagy may have started production again at the factory in Allach because some post-war stoneware pieces have been seen with an Allach mark that has the letter “N” standing for Nagy instead of the SS insignia.
-Theodor Kärner also reused some of his Allach molds while he was working at Eschenbach in the US controlled zone of Germany.
+Theodor Kärner also reused some of his Allach moulds while he was working at Eschenbach in the US controlled zone of Germany.